Facepunch/Rust.Community/docs/components/UnityEngine.UI.Image.md

 - Category: **Visual**
 - Unity Documentation: **[Image @ docs.unity3d.com](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/script-Image.html)**

-The Image is a Visual Component that allows you to display Images from your Server & the Web or Rust Sprites. it can also be used with a single color to act as a Background for your panel
+The Image is a Visual Component that allows you to display images from your Server & the Web or Rust Sprites.
+It can also be used with a single color to act as a Background for your panel.
 ```json
 {
 	"type": "UnityEngine.UI.Image",